10 Most Common Types of Infectious Waste

 - Tamper-proof containment before collection, ensuring waste is sealed in leakproof packaging

-Waste Consolidation and readyness for storage and transport that minimizes risk of spillage and cross-contamination
+Waste consolidation and readyness for storage and transport that minimizes the risk of spillage and cross-contamination

-From point of generation to final waste disposal, these measures are designed to protect the workers who come in contact with infectious or potentially infectious waste at any point in its waste journey.
+These measures are designed to protect workers who come into contact with infectious or potentially infectious waste, from point of generation to disposal.

 Be Equipped to Manage your Infectious Waste Effectively